 How do I know what my hourly rate should be?

 Overpass rates range from around $5/hour up to approximately $30/hour, based on your professional experience.
-Don’t worry too much about your rate at first.
-When you interview with one of our Talent Advocates, they’ll suggest a competitive marketplace rate based on your experience level, and you can always change it later.
+Don’t worry too much about your rate at first; when you speak with one of our Talent Advocates, they’ll suggest a competitive marketplace rate based on your experience level, and you can always change it later.

 Why do I need to record a voice sample?